 For the sake of God’s kingdom and the church’s future (which aren’t mutually dependent), we need to redefine “family” before our pews are empty year round, not just in the summer.

 What do we think of when we read the word “family” in the ELCA?
-Odds are, we are thinking white, husband, wife, 2.5 kids, a mortgage and a dog named Luther.
+Odds are, we might be thinking husband, wife, 2.5 kids, a mortgage and a dog named Luther.
 This family has one member on council, one in confirmation, one in the youth group and one in the choir.
 This is the “traditional” definition of a Lutheran family.
 For the sake of God’s kingdom and the church’s future (which aren’t mutually dependent), we need to redefine “family” before our pews are empty year round, not just in the summer.

 Changing this definition is fraught with all sorts of emotional issues for folks, especially at this time of year when some count on us to include Mother’s Day and Father’s Day in some aspect of the worship service.
 When I served in the parish, I dreaded these holidays because by honoring moms and dads I was more or less telling every parishioner who had ever suffered abuse at the hands of a dysfunctional parent that they needed to suck it up and pretend everything was normal for once.
 A few years into my parish ministry, I started adding an intercession during the prayers for victims of child abuse and was once asked by a concerned council member to not muddy the waters, but that is another story for another article.